-If you have produced an invention in connection with your employment at Aarhus University or Central Denmark Region, you are required to report it to AU Technology Transfer Office (TTO).
+If you have produced an invention in connection with your employment at Aarhus University or Central Denmark Region, you are required to report it to team Commercialisation and IP.

 According to the Danish act on inventions, all employees of public research institutions are required to report inventions produced in connection with their work, because as a general rule, the employing institution owns the rights to employees’ inventions.
 According to the act, an employer must apply to have the invention commercialised if the employer wishes to exercise its right to the invention.
 Read more about the Act on Inventions here.

 On top of the beforementioned, a new invention can open a range of opportunities for you as a researcher.
 When you disclose your invention it raises the chances of your research benefitting the rest of society.
 In other cases it can even up for the opportunity to establish a new company - a so called spin out.
 In a spin out, you as a researcher can be a part of the full development process towards a final product.

 Inventions are technological innovations with industrial applications which are eligible for patents under the Danish Patent Act or which are eligible for registration as utility models under the Danish Utility Models Act.
 Three conditions must be fulfilled for patentability: the invention must be new, it must fulfil the inventive step requirement, and it must have industrial applications.

 As an employee of AU/the region, you are required to report a potential invention.
 The potential invention is then subjected to a patentability analysis to assess whether it fulfils the conditions for patents or utility model status.